seanorama/masterclass/security-advanced/README.md

     ```

   - 4. Access via browser
-    - Take the same url we have been hitting via curl and replace localhost with public IP of Knox node e.g. **https**://PUBLIC_IP_OF_KNOX_HOST:8443/gateway/default/webhdfs/v1?op=LISTSTATUS
+    - Take the same url we have been hitting via curl and replace localhost with public IP of Knox node (remember to use https!) e.g. **https**://PUBLIC_IP_OF_KNOX_HOST:8443/gateway/default/webhdfs/v1?op=LISTSTATUS
     - Open the URL via browser
     - Login as sales1/BadPass#1